A Negative Correlation Strategy for Bracketing in Difference-in-Differences: Minimum Wage Data Application

 Table~\ref{tab.real} contains the results from the DID bracketing strategy.
-We additionally include results from the standard DID method for comparison.
-The confidence intervals (CIs) for DID Bracketing are obtained from the proposed bootstrap method in \eqref{eq: CI}-\eqref{eq: CI att} for the identified set and $ ATT_t $ respectively, using 300 repetitions.
-The SEs and CIs for the standard DID are directly from fitting the linear regression.
+We also include point estimates and 95\% CIs from the standard DID method for comparison, which are directly from linear regression.
+We report estimates for $ATT_t$ and CIs obtained from the proposed bootstrap method in \eqref{eq: CI}-\eqref{eq: CI att} for the identified set and $ ATT_t $ respectively, using 300 repetitions and $m=N$.
 In summary, DID bracketing finds no detectable effect of the 1974 FLSA on employment and this result is robust to adjusting for observed confounders.
-In this example, the confidence intervals for the identified set and the parameter of interest are nearly identical, which is because the widths of the bounds are not large compared with the measurement error and thus $ \hat p $ used in \eqref{eq: CI att} is very close to $ 1-\alpha/2 $.
+In this example, the CIs for the identified set and the parameter of interest are nearly identical, which is because the widths of the bounds are not large compared to the measurement error and thus $ \hat p $ used in \eqref{eq: CI att} is very close to $ 1-\alpha/2 $.
 Based on the CIs for $ ATT_t $, we are able to rule out a negative effect on the log employment rate more extreme than 0.029.
-The standard DID finds similar results.
-Our results are of similar magnitude to the results presented in \citet[Table E1]{derenoncourt2018minimum}.
+The results based on standard DID are similar.
+Our results are also similar to the results presented in \citet[Table E1]{derenoncourt2018minimum}.